abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 ### 06-21-13

-As Dhamma practitioners, we need to continually turn our attention to contemplation, reflection, investigation—to consider things carefully—and not just in formal meditation, but also as we go about our more mundane activities.
+As Dhamma practitioners, we need to continually turn our attention to contemplation, reflection, investigation---to consider things carefully---and not just in formal meditation, but also as we go about our more mundane activities.
 These days, even in the mainstream media, it's popular to talk about "being in the present moment, being in the here and now."
 It sounds very good, but if that's all we practice, we can be left without having reflected or investigated to any great degree.

 We need to apply some discernment.
 When we experience difficulty, conflict or dis-ease, we direct our attention toward that, investigate